HOW CAN ONE FIND A MEDICAL INTERPRETER? HOW MUCH DOES IT COST?

-Gangnam Medical Tour Center introduces hospitals and medical facilities to patients but not offer medical services.
-Therefore we do not undertake responsibility of medical information or medical services provided by medical facilities.
+Gangnam Medical Tour Center introduces hospitals and medical institutions to patients, but does not offer medical services.
+Therefore we do not take any responsibility for medical information or medical services provided by medical facilities.

 GMTC, Ground floor, Gangnam Tour Information Center, 06001, 161, Apgujeong-ro, Gangnam-gu, Seoul, Korea